wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.1.0 =
+* Fix - Auction owner cannot place bid on his own auction
+* Fix - Feed page overlap issue for few WP themes.
+* Fix - Timer is now localized to be converted to local language.
+* Fix - Popup message saying "ʺyou can be winner if you amount is close to buy nowʺ is now rectified to show at correct time.

 = 3.0.0 =

 * Code Update to support Proxy Bidding Addon.
 One needs to buy Proxy Bidding Addon for free plugin or PRO version for it.